Our LearningDelivering a challenging and engaging curriculum

 ‘Maths No Problem’ (linked to the National Curriculum) is the starting point for all planning in KS1 and KS2 and enables children to develop mastery in maths.
 Early Years use the ‘Maths No Problem’ approach to support the EYFS mathematics curriculum.

 The resource ‘KAPOW’ is used to teach PSHCE including RSE, computing, art design, design technology and music in all years.

-It is important that children learn a range of PE skills, and they therefore have lessons in dance, gymnastics, sports and games, as well as swimming in year 5.
+It is important that children learn a range of PE skills, and they therefore have lessons in dance, gymnastics, sports and games, as well as swimming in year 5 and 6.

 We extend the sports curriculum by offering after school clubs and focus sports events.

 Please visit the Curriculum Overviews page to view these alongside the progression of skills documents.

 Assessment lies at the heart of promoting children’s learning.
 It provides a framework for setting targets, planning work and for monitoring and communicating children’s progress.
 Our learning culture, based around Growth Mindset and Learning to Learn, plus the use of Formative Assessment and Fast Feedback strategies, enables assessment to be carried out in partnership with children and supports pupil attainment and progression.